ManicMiners/docs/_pages/DATSectionbuildings.md

 Format:
 ```
-Translation: X= Y= Z= Rotation: P= Y= R= Scale X= Y= Z=
+Translation: X=value Y=value Z=value Rotation: P=value Y=value R=value Scale X=value Y=value Z=value
 ```

 Translation:
 - X= floating point X location, this is in 300 units per tile.
-This is the save value returned by the .X data member.
+This is the same value returned by the .X data member.
 - Y= floating point Y location, this is in 300 units per tile.
-This is the save value returned by the .Y data member.
+This is the same value returned by the .Y data member.
 - Z= floating point Z location, this is in 300 units per tile.
-This is the save value returned by the .Z data member.
+This is the same value returned by the .Z data member.

 Rotation:
 - P= floating point in degrees (-180 - 180).
 Pitch around the X axis (TODO verify)